Star 69 (R.E.M. song): Background

 Of all of the songs on Monster, "Star 69" is the one that evolved most from its initial demo.
 It started out at six minutes long before having its bridge excised and its original chorus discarded.

-"Star 69" was frequently played live throughout the tours in support of Monster and their 1998 release Up but from 2003 to 2008 was only ever sporadically performed.
+"Star 69" was frequently played live throughout the tours in support of Monster and the band's 1998 release Up but was only played sporadically on subsequent tours.